The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Initial Application and Documentation

-Once you've identified interested applicants, request comprehensive documentation to verify their identity, employment, income, and background.
+Once you've identified interested applicants, request full documentation to verify their identity, employment, income, and background.

 Essential Documents Checklist